Roll20/roll20-api-scripts/HealthColors/README.md

 - **Aura Visibility**: If you are using a 5ft grid and set the Aura 1 radius to `0.7`, it may be hidden by the token image.
 Increase the radius (e.g., `3.0`) if you want the health ring to be visible outside the token's edge.
 - **Manual Changes**: If you manually change a token's aura color or radius in the Roll20 dialog, it will stay that way as long as the token's health doesn't change.
 Once health is updated, the script will re-sync the visuals to the calculated health color.
 - **One-Off Tokens**: You can toggle "One-Offs" in the settings to enable health tracking for tokens that are not linked to a character sheet.
+- **FX Rendering Variance**: Some Roll20 sandbox/client combinations can render `spawnFxWithDefinition` colors inaccurately.
+HealthColors uses a fallback that updates default custom FX objects and spawns by FX ID to keep heal/hurt colors consistent.
+- **Missing Max HP**: If the configured health bar has no `max` value on a token, HealthColors now clears that token's aura/tint until a max value is set.

 ---